Please use a larger screen to view this site.

 SKIP_MIGRATIONS | No | Docker | Set to "true" in the app container; has no effect on initialization logic currently but signals intent |

-NODE_ENV | No | App | development, staging, or production; affects OpenAPI spec behavior and worker path resolution |
+NODE_ENV | No | App | development or production; affects OpenAPI spec behavior and worker path resolution.
+No longer used as the Sentry environment tag — see NEXT_PUBLIC_DEPLOY_ENV above. |

 NEXT_RUNTIME | Internal | Next.js | Set automatically by Next.js; controls which Sentry config and init steps run |